Pharmacy Alumna Paves the Way for Women

 And so, she did.
 Doughty called the dean at the UK College of Pharmacy where she had also been accepted.
 Even though classes had started, Dean Earl Sloan told her she was welcome.
 “He told me to come on down,” Doughty says.

-When asked about challenges she faced in school, she chuckles.
+When asked about the challenges she faced in school, she chuckles.
 “There were quite a few.”
 During the summers, Doughty worked to put herself through school by interning at pharmacies or the hospital.
 “Women weren’t accepted as pharmacists,” Doughty remembers.
 “There were only two or three women practicing as pharmacists in Lexington at the time.
 If I got a job at the pharmacy, they wanted to put me out front selling sundries instead of actually working behind the counter.”

 Eventually, Doughty found a family-owned pharmacy willing to hire her: Hubbard and Curry Pharmacy in Lexington, Ky.
 “They would have me work in the back office, and when it got busy in the pharmacy I could help.
 Since I had a chemistry background, I was able to compound medications for them.
 I loved mixing things.”